nabeel-oz/qlik-py-tools/docs/scikit-learn.md

 In addition this SSE also implements the unsupervised machine learning algorithms available in scikit-learn.
 These include techniques for inferring structure in unlablelled data such as clustering and dimensionality reduction.

+**Using existing scikit-learn models in Qlik**

+This SSE also provides capability to get predictions from externally trained scikit-learn and Keras models.
+This capability is explained [here](Pretrained.md).

 ## Supervised Machine Learning
 Machine learning problems can be broken down into general steps.
 In this SSE each step is carried out with the help of functions that provide a bridge between Qlik and the scikit-learn API.
 These functions are explained in the sections below.